dkvy1611/Power-BI-HR-Analysis/README.md

 # About the project

+##Context
-A large company named XYZ, employs, at any given point of time, around 4000 employees.
+A large company named XYZ, employs, at any given point in time, around 4000 employees.

-However, every year, around 15% of its employees leave the company and need to be replaced with the talent pool available in the job market.
+However, around 15% of its employees leave the company every year and need to be replaced with the talent pool available in the job market.

-The manager want to know what changes they should make to their workplace, in order to get most of their employees to stay.
+The manager wants to know what changes they should make to their workplace to get most of their employees to stay.

-Also, they want to know which of these variables is most important and needs to be addressed right away.
+Also, they want to know which of these variables is most important and should be addressed immediately.

 You will have to create a dashboard to see the overall situation of HR the employees' wellness and salary.

-# About the dataset
+## Content
 This dataset contains 29 columns and 4410 rows.

 | No | Column Name              | Description                                            |